 George Fox is a residential university.
 Approximately 70 percent of the student body live in campus housing.
 Interpersonal relationships experienced in residence halls, campus apartments, and campus houses are strong factors in producing positive personal development.
-The policies and procedures governing residence housing are an outgrowth of the core values of George Fox University.
+The policies and procedures governing residence housing are consistent with the core values of George Fox University.